 My research covers areas including: Classical/Marxian political economy; computational simulation methods; agent-based computational modeling; exploitation theory, particularly the relationship between exploitation and income and wealth inequality; the history of economic thought; and macroeconomics with a focus on growth, distribution, and climate change.
 The general focus of my work in Classical/Marxian political economy is on themes Read More ...

 I am the Archivist for the Economists' Papers Archive at Duke University and a Research Fellow at the the Center for the History of Political Economy.
-I received a Ph.D. in Economics from the New School for Social Research in 2013 and hold a B.A. in Economics from the University of Massachusetts - Amherst.
+I received a Ph.D. in Economics from the New School for Social Research in 2013 (completed under the supervision of Duncan Foley) and hold a B.A. in Economics from the University of Massachusetts - Amherst.
 Previously, I was faculty at Dickinson College.

 My research interests include: Classical/Marxian Political Economy; History of Economic Thought and Methodology; Agent-Based Computational Modeling and Simulation Methods; Exploitation Theory, including the relationship between exploitation and measurements of inequality; Macroeconomics with a focus on growth, distribution, and climate change.